DowlathBashaG/library-apis/README.md

 # library-apis
-Project for developing APIs using REST,Apigee,SpringBoot and MySQL
+Project for developing APIs using REST,Apigee,SpringBoot and

+# DATABASE

+## ERD

 Start the DB